jameshay218/virosolver/README.md

 each parameter needed to solve both the Ct model and the incidence model.

+Note that the `use_pos` argument is important.
+If you want to fit the model using *ALL* PCR results (ie. including samples testing negative), you should set this to `FALSE`.
+If your data only includes positive Ct values (ie. only Ct values \< the LOD), then you should set this to `TRUE`.

 ``` r
 ## Point to a function that expects a vector of named parameters and returns a vector of daily infection probabilities/incidence
 incidence_function <- solveSEIRModel_rlsoda_wrapper